yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 # Using our AMSI Patch Module in Havoc

 Now that our module is created and ready to be used, we will need to import it.
-This can be done as follows.
+This can be done through the *Scripts* menu as shown below.

 ![](/assets/imgs/havoc-c2/Pasted image 20240219162651.png)